-Career Services: Attracting the Most Qualified Interns
+Career Center: Attracting the Most Qualified Interns

 The more information provided about job duties and responsibilities, competent and regular supervision, learning objectives and outcomes, and the benefits of working for your organization will help to maximize your efforts in recruiting the ideal intern.